alevchuk/minibank/README.md

 ```
 GO111MODULE=on go get github.com/prometheus/node_exporter
 # if you get "net/http: TLS handshake timeout" errors, you need to re-run the `go get` command above
+# if the error is persistent try to see how to make the netwrok less busy (e.g. temporary stop bitcoind)

 cd ${GOPATH-$HOME/go}/src/github.com/prometheus/node_exporter

 GO111MODULE=on make
 ```